Absentee Hotline: 610-351-5900 Extension 28711

 - When dropping off a child in the morning, please drive into the side lot, pull up as much as possible, and remain in your vehicle while your child exits quickly.
 Students are not permitted to enter the building before 8:35 a.m. as there is no supervision provided.

-- If your child is arriving after 8:50 a.m., you must come into the office and sign him/her in.
+- If your child is arriving after 9:00 a.m., you must come to the office and sign him/her in using a sign-in sheet located in vestibule.

 - If your child is to be picked up at dismissal time, please use the side lot, remain in your car.
 We will dismiss students to the car.